lazasaurus-ai/contextR/README.md

 Easily store, trim, persist, and format chat history for any LLM workflow.\
 Includes out‑of‑the‑box helpers for **AWS Bedrock** via the [`ellmer`](https://github.com/tidyverse/ellmer) package.

+contextR` **solves two big challenges with LLMs in R:**

+**1. Conversational context**
+Before, R had no way to keep track of what was said earlier in a conversation.
+For example, if you asked *“Tell me about frogs in the USA”* and then followed up with *“What about Mexico?”*, the LLM wouldn’t connect the dots.
+With **contextR**, the memory buffer keeps that thread of conversation intact.

+**2. Portable memory**
+The buffer can also be saved and reused — like a **USB stick for AI**.
+You can plug it into another LLM or AI agent workflow and instantly carry over all the context that’s already been built up.

 ------------------------------------------------------------------------

 ## Installation